onramper/docs/docs/index.md

 # Introduction
 [Instructions on how to integrate the widget are here.](./widget.md)

 Onramper allows you to let your users buy crypto directly on your website or app.
-Onramper is a fiat-to-crypto gateway aggregator, which implements all major gateways in a single solution.
+Onramper is a fiat-to-crypto onramp aggregator, which implements all major onramps in a single solution.
 This allows businesses to get global coverage of supported countries, payment methods, cryptocurrencies and fiat currencies.
 At the same time, businesses are free to implement their [own fees](#fees) on every user transaction.

-## Integrated fiat gateways
+## Integrated fiat onramps
-Currently, the integrated gateways are:
+Currently, the integrated onramps are:
 * <a href="https://moonpay.io" target="_blank">Moonpay</a>
 * <a href="https://sendwyre.com" target="_blank">Wyre</a>
 * <a href="https://xanpool.com/" target="_blank">Xanpool</a>